 Although the current group of weight loss surgeries is safe and effective for weight loss, a small number of patients may require a revision of their procedure.
-The surgeons at the CMBS are very experienced with these operations and have one of the largest experiences in the region.
-At the CMBS, most of these operations are performed laparoscopically.
+The surgeons at Brigham and Women's Center for Metabolic and Bariatric Surgery (CMBS) are very experienced with these operations and have one of the largest experiences in the region.
+At CMBS, most of these operations are performed laparoscopically.

 Revision surgeries are complicated.
 There are many reasons for a patient to desire or require another operation.
 Every case is unique and requires an individual evaluation.
 Patients may require additional surgery to correct a problem of the original operation such as a band slippage or breakdown of their gastric bypass staple line.
 Patients may consider another operation if their original procedure did not achieve the desired weight loss or after gaining back some or most of the weight they lost.
 Revision operations can be placed into three categories:

 - Reversals – Taking down the original operation and restoring the normal gastrointestinal anatomy.
 These includes simpler procedures such as removing a gastric band and more complex ones such as reversing a gastric bypass.
 The sleeve gastrectomy is not reversible.